USS Rockville: Pacific service

-For the next month she would continue to serve as a part of a "casualty care" missions near Leyte Gulf.
-After the Battle off Samar, the ship handled the injured and survivors of Taffey 3 after the Navy was made aware of its nearby presence.
-PCER-851 and sister ship PCER-852 began operating in coordination with each other, sharing men and supplies while anchoring together to combine anti-air capabilities.USS Montpelier (CL-57), New Orleans (CA-32), and Lamson (DD-367) were several naval and merchant ships aided during this time.
+For the next month she would continue to serve as a part of the casualty care mission near Leyte Gulf.
+After the Battle off Samar, she handled the injured and survivors of Taffy 3 after the Navy was made aware of her nearby presence.
+PCER-851 and sister ship PCER-852 began operating in coordination with each other, sharing men and supplies while anchoring together to combine anti-air capabilities.
+Here, she received the injured and dead from USS Montpelier, USS New Orleans, and USS Lamson, as well as numerous other naval and merchant ships.

-The PCER accompanied forces going to Ormoc Bay in December before joining Task Group 78.3 as a rescue and evacuation ship during the Mindoro amphibious assaults on December 15.
+The ship accompanied forces going to Ormoc Bay in December before joining Task Group 78.3 as a rescue and evacuation ship during the Mindoro amphibious assaults on15 December.
 By this time, she was the only rescue ship in the Philippine Islands.
-She suffered a friendly waterline shell hit en route to Mindoro before shooting down a Japanese aircraft, and later on aided in firefighting and survivor rescue.
+PCER-851 suffered a friendly waterline shell hit en route to Mindoro before shooting down a Japanese aircraft, and later on aided in firefighting and survivor rescue.
 Minor damage was also sustained while pulling alongside the burning USS LST-472.
 She returned to Leyte the same day before making for Hollandia, New Guinea, where she would remain until February for repairs.
-On February 3 she left for Saipan and arrived eight days later in preparation for the Iwo Jima landings.
-On February 15 she made for the Volcano Islands to screen the area en route before focusing on beach patrolling after arrival to Iwo Jima.
-On 1 March she departed to return to Leyte, escorting a tank landing ship.
+On February 3 the ship left for Saipan and arrived eight days later in preparation for the Iwo Jima landings.
+On February 15 she made for the Volcano Islands to screen the approach, before she focused on beach patrols after arriving at Iwo Jima.
+On 1 March the ship departed to return to Leyte, escorting a tank landing ship.

-PCER-851 left Leyte for Okinawa on 27 March apart of the Southern Attack Force with Destroyer Squadron 60 with the purpose of screening the main invasion force.
-Her low speed made it difficult to follow the force, so she was reassigned to escort a crippled dock landing ship which was falling behind.
+PCER-851 left Leyte for Okinawa on 27 March as part of the Southern Attack Force together with Destroyer Squadron 60 with the purpose of screening for the main invasion force.
+Her low speed made it difficult to follow the force, so she was reassigned to escort a crippled dock landing ship which fell behind the main force.